 FIN-021: Internal ControlDate: 07/14/2009 Status: Final

-The University of Virginia is committed to maintaining a strong system of internal control as a business best-practice.
-This policy assists the University in complying with the Commonwealth of Virginia Agency Risk Management and Internal Control Standards (ARMICS) and is consistent with the internal control integrated framework promulgated by the Committee of Sponsoring Organizations of the Treadwell Commission (COSO).
+The University of Virginia and the University of Virginia Medical Center are committed to maintaining a strong system of internal control as a business best-practice.
+This policy assists the University and Medical Center in complying with the Commonwealth of Virginia Agency Risk Management and Internal Control Standards (ARMICS) and is consistent with the internal control integrated framework promulgated by the Committee of Sponsoring Organizations of the Treadwell Commission (COSO).

 Internal Control:Organizational plans and procedures which are designed to:

 - Safeguard assets;

 - Verify the accuracy and reliability of accounting data and other management information;

 - Adhere to prescribed policies and compliance with federal and state regulations.